-The Office of Student Affairs offers a tutoring program for students who are struggling academically or who have missed a substantial amount of class time because of illness or other personal problems.
+The Office of Student Affairs offers a tutoring program for students who are struggling academically or who have missed a substantial amount of class time due to illness or other personal issues.

-- Our free, confidential tutoring service is open to J.D. and Graduate students who have demonstrated need for tutoring (i.e., received a B- or worse in two or more classes.)
+- Our free, confidential tutoring service is open to all JD and graduate students who have demonstrated a need for tutoring.

-- These sessions are designed to assist students who are experiencing specific difficulties in a particular subject, but we can sometimes assist with general skills such as exam-taking or outlining.
+- These sessions are designed to assist students who are experiencing specific difficulties in a particular subject.

 - Tutoring takes place at mutually convenient times, usually 2-3 hours per week.

 - Due to the limited number of available tutors, students may request tutoring for a maximum of two courses.

 Please note: Because we rely on student volunteers to serve as tutors, we may not be able to assign a tutor in every case.
 We will make every effort to do so.
 Requests for tutors in more advanced classes can be difficult to fulfill.
 If we are unable to find you a tutor, we encourage you to speak with your professor and her/his teaching assistant about your specific difficulties.